education.vic.gov.au

 Excursions

 • If requested prior to the study tour group’s arrival, schools are required to organise excursions for the visiting group.
 The department will notify the host school about any requested excursions at the time of issuing the request to place.
-Any alterations to excursions are to be negotiated between the department and accredited study tour operator.
+Study tour students usually participate in one excursion for every 3-day block during the study tour.
+Any alterations to excursions are to be agreed by the host school, the department and accredited study tour operator.

 • A host school staff member and local students are required to accompany the study tour group on any school-organised excursions.